dssg/jakarta_smart_city_traffic_safety_public/README.md

 ## Fine Tuning

 In our work, due to the paucity of labeled traffic footage from Jakarta roads, we used a pretrained model to perform object detection.
-Naturally, we might desire to fine tune such models for classes that are specific to jakarta.
-Currently, fine tuning of object classification models exists in THIS repository, but there exist many resources which explain the process, such as [here](http://wiki.fast.ai/index.php/Fine_tuning) or [here](http://blog.revolutionanalytics.com/2016/08/deep-learning-part-2.html)
+Naturally, we might desire to fine tune such models for classes that are specific to Jakarta.
+Currently, fine tuning of object classification models is not implemented in this repository, but many resources exist that explain the process, such as [here](http://wiki.fast.ai/index.php/Fine_tuning) or [here](http://blog.revolutionanalytics.com/2016/08/deep-learning-part-2.html).

 ## Contributors